Kutaisi International University

-According to the Georgian Government it is planned that Kutaisi Technological University will be the largest, regional education and research hub in the Caucasus with modern university campus.
+According to the Georgian Government it is planned that KIU will be the largest, regional education and research hub in the Caucasus with modern university campus.

 Kutaisi International University is developed through strategic partnership with Technical University of Munich (TUM).
 Cooperation’s scope includes academic and research programs as well as in its organizational structure and development plan.
 In 2020, TUM has opened an office in Georgia to further strengthen and support its partnership with Kutaisi International University.

 For 2021, KIU and TUM International intend to deepen their cooperation in particular in the field of technology transfer.
 TUM International Georgian office will help to develop the KIU campus into an international ecosystem for innovation and entrepreneurship.
 The office furthermore coordinates visits of scholars and lecturers to KIU and supports KIU’s outreach activities at national and international level.
 Like its TUM model, KIU will be building strong relationships with local and international companies to connect education, innovation and the labor market.

 Organization

-As of 2023 Kutaisi International University offers four English-language education programs:
+As of 2025 Kutaisi International University offers ten English and/or Georgian-language education programs: